 Your Contact Lenses Options

 At Jeffrey I. Katzman, MD and Associates, we offer the latest contact lens technology to correct a wide variety of refractive conditions.
-Liz, our nationally certified contact lens technician, assists all of our contact lens patients with their fittings and evaluations and is supervised by Dr. Katzman.

 Our contact lens fitting is separate from a routine eye exam; therefore there is an additional fee for the fitting.
 The contact lens fitting includes the evaluation of the fit, the determination of the prescription, and a corneal topography.
 At the conclusion of a contact lens fit you may purchase your lenses through our office and/or receive your contact lens prescription.
 We offer competitive pricing which maybe less expensive than other retailers or online web sites.
 We stand behind our contact lenses, if there are any ripped or defective lenses we will replace them at no additional charge when purchased from our office.
 We also offer direct shipping to the patient for all contact lens orders.